2019 Program Overview

 In order to maintain membership in the Developing Athlete program, athlete/horse combinations must meet the following requirements:

-- Establish Key Performance Indicators (KPIs) and target goal markers with the U.S. Coach and with the athlete’s personal trainer
+- Establish Key Performance Indicators (KPIs) and target goal markers with the Driving Performance Manager and with the athlete’s personal trainer

-- Undergo a minimum of two annual reviews by the U.S. Coach and the Director of Driving and/or the USEF Developing Athlete Working Group
+- Undergo a minimum of two annual reviews by the Driving Performance Manager, the Director of Driving and/or the USEF Developing Athlete Working Group

-- Attend clinics as agreed with the Director of Driving and the U.S. Coach
+- Attend clinics as agreed with the Driving Performance Manager and the Director of Driving

 - Participate in auditing all lessons when possible, and attending all educational seminars / courses